mapon-com/mapon-backend-assignment/ASSIGNMENT.md

 Open http://localhost:8000 - you should see an empty transaction list.
 **Test the import:** Try importing the sample CSV from `sample-data/fuel_transactions.csv`

-## Your Task
+## Your Tasks

-### 1. Implement `/rpc/transaction/enrich` endpoint
+### 1. Implement enrichment endpoints

-Create an RPC endpoint that enriches a single transaction with GPS data from the Mapon API.
+Create two RPC endpoints that enrich fuel transactions with GPS data from the Mapon API.
+See [Mapon API Reference](#mapon-api-reference) below for API details.

-**Input:**
+**`/rpc/transaction/enrich`** - Single transaction enrichment

-- `id` (int, required) - Transaction ID to enrich
+- **Input:** `id` (int, required) - Transaction ID to enrich

-**Behavior:**
-1. Fetch the transaction from database
-2. Call Mapon API to get GPS position at the transaction time
-3. Update the transaction with coordinates and odometer
+- **Behavior:** Fetch the transaction, call Mapon API to get GPS position at the transaction time, update the transaction with coordinates, odometer, and enrichment status
-4. Update enrichment status appropriately

-**Output:** Return the enrichment result with the updated transaction data.
+- **Output:** Return the enrichment result with the updated transaction data

-### 2. Implement `/rpc/transaction/enrichAll` endpoint

-Create an RPC endpoint that enriches multiple pending transactions in batch.

-**Input:**
+**`/rpc/transaction/enrichAll`** - Batch enrichment

-- `limit` (int, optional) - Maximum number of transactions to process
+- **Input:** `limit` (int, optional) - Maximum number of transactions to process

-**Behavior:**
-- Process transactions with `pending` enrichment status
-- Handle partial failures gracefully
-- Consider what happens with rate limits or API errors mid-batch
+- **Behavior:** Process transactions with `pending` enrichment status, handle partial failures gracefully, consider what happens with rate limits or API errors mid-batch

-**Output:** Return a summary of the batch operation results.
+- **Output:** Return a summary of the batch operation results

+**Requirements:**
+1. **Implement `MaponClient`** - Complete the stub to call the Mapon API
+2. **Create `Enrich.php` endpoint** - Single transaction enrichment
+3. **Create `EnrichAll.php` endpoint** - Batch enrichment with proper error handling
+4. **Handle edge cases gracefully** - Think about what can go wrong

+### 2. Review the existing codebase

+This is an equally important part of the assignment.
+As you work through the implementation, critically evaluate the existing code as if you were onboarding onto a real project.
+We expect you to identify real issues and form opinions.

+Take note of:
+- **Bugs or incorrect behavior** - Does the existing code work correctly?
+Are there logic errors, missing validations, or broken flows?
+- **Data quality concerns** - Does the imported data look right?
+Are there records that shouldn't be there?
+- **Code smells and maintainability** - Are there patterns that would cause problems at scale?
+Hardcoded values, overly complex logic, mixed responsibilities?
+- **Naming and structure** - Does the project organization make sense?
+Are things named clearly and consistently?
+- **Security concerns** - Is there anything that wouldn't be acceptable in a production environment?
+- **How you'd approach it differently** - If you were building this from scratch or taking ownership, what would you change?

+Write these observations in your `NOTES.md` - we value honest, thoughtful critique.
+We'll discuss them in the follow-up interview.

+### Bonus (Optional)

+**Duplicate prevention:** The current import allows the same CSV to be imported multiple times, creating duplicate transactions.
+Implement logic to detect and skip duplicates during import.

+Consider: What fields define a "duplicate" transaction?

+---

+## Mapon API Reference

 ### What's Already Provided